janekfleper/typst-fancy-units/src/unit.typ

     return format-unit-text(tree, config)
   }

-  // use the per-mode "power" for children in "protective" brackets let single-child = tree.children.len() == 1 and ("text" in tree.children.at(0) or tree.children.at(0).group)
+  // use the per-mode power for children in protective brackets let single-child = tree.children.len() == 1 and ("text" in tree.children.at(0) or tree.children.at(0).group)
   if "brackets" in tree.keys() and single-child {
     return format-unit-power(tree, config)
   }

-  // handle "global" exponents
+  // handle global exponents
   if "exponent" in tree.keys() and ("brackets" not in tree.keys() or tree.brackets == (0,)) {
     tree = inherit-exponents(tree)
   }